HM Payson & Co. Sells 36 Shares of Abiomed, Inc. (NASDAQ:ABMD)

-HM Payson & Co. reduced its position in Abiomed, Inc. (NASDAQ:ABMD – Get Rating) by 11.1% during the third quarter, according to its most recent 13F filing with the SEC.
-The institutional investor owned 287 shares of the medical equipment provider’s stock after selling 36 shares during the period.
-HM Payson & Co.’s holdings in Abiomed were worth $93,000 at the end of the most recent quarter.
+HM Payson & Co. reduced its stake in Abiomed, Inc. (NASDAQ:ABMD – Get Rating) by 11.1% in the 3rd quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 287 shares of the medical equipment provider’s stock after selling 36 shares during the quarter.
+HM Payson & Co.’s holdings in Abiomed were worth $93,000 as of its most recent SEC filing.

-Several other large investors have also recently added to or reduced their stakes in ABMD.
-Girard Partners LTD. purchased a new position in shares of Abiomed in the 3rd quarter valued at approximately $26,000.
-Trustcore Financial Services LLC purchased a new position in shares of Abiomed in the 3rd quarter valued at approximately $42,000.
-Altshuler Shaham Ltd purchased a new position in shares of Abiomed in the 3rd quarter valued at approximately $44,000.
-NuWave Investment Management LLC purchased a new position in shares of Abiomed in the 3rd quarter valued at approximately $45,000.
-Finally, Berman Capital Advisors LLC raised its position in shares of Abiomed by 153.4% in the 3rd quarter.
-Berman Capital Advisors LLC now owns 147 shares of the medical equipment provider’s stock valued at $47,000 after purchasing an additional 89 shares during the last quarter.
-Institutional investors and hedge funds own 91.91% of the company’s stock.
+Several other institutional investors also recently made changes to their positions in ABMD.
+FMR LLC raised its position in shares of Abiomed by 287.2% in the 1st quarter.
+FMR LLC now owns 30,927 shares of the medical equipment provider’s stock valued at $8,833,000 after purchasing an additional 22,940 shares during the last quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp raised its position in shares of Abiomed by 13.2% in the 2nd quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 8,364 shares of the medical equipment provider’s stock valued at $2,610,000 after purchasing an additional 975 shares during the last quarter.
+Allianz Asset Management GmbH purchased a new position in shares of Abiomed in the 2nd quarter valued at approximately $435,000.
+MML Investors Services LLC raised its position in shares of Abiomed by 8.1% in the 2nd quarter.
+MML Investors Services LLC now owns 1,058 shares of the medical equipment provider’s stock valued at $330,000 after purchasing an additional 79 shares during the last quarter.
+Finally, Amundi purchased a new position in shares of Abiomed in the 2nd quarter valued at approximately $28,583,000.
+91.91% of the stock is owned by hedge funds and other institutional investors.

-In related news, CFO Todd A. Trapp sold 1,000 shares of Abiomed stock in a transaction on Wednesday, January 5th.
-The shares were sold at an average price of $359.43, for a total value of $359,430.00.
+In related news, Director Martin P. Sutter sold 4,000 shares of Abiomed stock in a transaction on Thursday, February 17th.
+The shares were sold at an average price of $314.71, for a total value of $1,258,840.00.
 The transaction was disclosed in a legal filing with the SEC, which is available at this link.
-Also, Director Martin P. Sutter sold 4,000 shares of Abiomed stock in a transaction on Thursday, February 17th.
-The shares were sold at an average price of $314.71, for a total transaction of $1,258,840.00.
+Also, CFO Todd A. Trapp sold 1,000 shares of Abiomed stock in a transaction on Wednesday, January 5th.
+The shares were sold at an average price of $359.43, for a total transaction of $359,430.00.
 The disclosure for this sale can be found here.
 Insiders sold a total of 10,412 shares of company stock worth $3,280,956 in the last three months.
 3.00% of the stock is owned by corporate insiders.

 Abiomed (NASDAQ:ABMD – Get Rating) last posted its earnings results on Thursday, February 3rd.
 The medical equipment provider reported $1.13 earnings per share for the quarter, beating the consensus estimate of $0.95 by $0.18.
 The firm had revenue of $261.20 million during the quarter, compared to analyst estimates of $251.47 million.
 Abiomed had a net margin of 13.26% and a return on equity of 15.19%.
 The business’s quarterly revenue was up 12.7% on a year-over-year basis.
 During the same period in the previous year, the firm earned $1.17 EPS.
 As a group, equities research analysts forecast that Abiomed, Inc. will post 4.34 EPS for the current year.